 Children In and Around Cars

-Not all car accidents involving children occur on the road.
+Not all car crashes involving children occur on the road.
 RoSPA research shows that at least 34 children have been killed on, or near, the driveways of their home since 2001.
-Nineteen have occurred since 2008.

 Tragically, in most of these cases, an adult member of the child's family, a neighbour or a visitor to the house was driving the vehicle.

-- In three cases, the vehicle rolled back after the handbrake was accidentally released
+- In some cases, the vehicle rolled back after the handbrake was accidentally released

 - Most of the victims were toddlers aged between one and two; the rest were three to seven years old.